-- High school diploma or equivalent (a General Education Development certificate, a California High School Proficiency Examination certificate, other official completion documentation recognized by the state of California) before entering the program in the fall semester.
+High school diploma or equivalent (a General Education Development certificate, a California High School Proficiency Examination certificate, other official completion documentation recognized by the state of California) before entering the program in the fall semester.

 - Overall high school GPA of 3.20 or higher (on a 4.0 scale) as well as the following courses passed with a grade of C or better:

 - 4 years of English

 - 3 years of mathematics (4 recommended)

 - 2 years of natural science (3 recommended)

 - 2 years of social sciences

 - 2 years of a language other than English

 - Standardized Test Scores:

 - March 2017 and later SAT: 1290 or higher; Pre-March 2017 SAT: 1200 or higher.

 - ACT Composite 27 or higher

-- Extra-Curricular Accomplishments: Demonstration of service activities in the community and/or school, employment, athletic accomplishments, or other extra-curricular accomplishments.
+- Extra-Curricular Accomplishments: Demonstration of service activities in the community and/or school, employment, athletic accomplishments, or other extracurricular accomplishments.

 - Personal Statement: CHS highly recommends that students take the time to consult different resources, like their high school counselor, before writing the personal statement.
 The personal statement is an important component of the selection process.
-The college website contains links to sample personal statements as well as advice for writing personal statements.